 Charles DeLisi Award and Lecture

-The College of Engineering Charles DeLisi Award and Lecture celebrates high impact research in engineering and annually honors one of our faculty engaged in outstanding research.
-This showcasing event allows all members of the Boston University community to meet a distinguished scholar selected from College of Engineering faculty discussing a topic of recognized excellence.
+The College of Engineering Charles DeLisi Award and Lecture celebrates high-impact research in engineering and annually honors one of our faculty engaged in outstanding research.
+This showcasing event allows all members of the Boston University community to meet a distinguished scholar selected from the College of Engineering faculty discussing a topic of recognized excellence.

 Award recipients are nominated by their colleagues as having the distinction of being a renowned researcher within their field of expertise.
 They are reviewed by a panel and are awarded by the College of Engineering Dean.
 The Charles DeLisi Award and Lecture recognizes faculty members with extraordinary records of well-cited scholarship, senior leaders in industry and extraordinary entrepreneurs who have invented and mentored transformative technologies that impact our quality of life, and provides the recipient with a public forum to discuss his or her work before the Boston University academic community and the general public.

 Yannis Paschalidis is a Professor and Data Science Fellow in Electrical & Computer Engineering, Systems Engineering, Biomedical Engineering, and Computing & Data Sciences at Boston University.
 He is the director of the Center for Information and Systems Engineering (CISE).
 He received his bachelor’s degree in 1991 from the National Technical University of Athens, Greece, a master’s in 1993 and a doctoral degree in 1996 from the Massachusetts Institute of Technology, all in electrical and computer engineering.

 He joined the faculty at Boston University in 1996.
 His current research interests lie in the fields of systems and control, networks, optimization, operations research, computational biology, and medical informatics.
 He is the author of more than 200 peer-reviewed publications on these topics and has given more than 120 invited lectures.